shiwaforce/poco/README.rst

     **poco restart <project> [plan]**

-restarts docker containers which belong to the specified project with selected plan
+restarts docker or kubernetes containers which belong to the specified project with selected plan

     **poco log <project> [plan]**

-prints log from docker containers which belongs to the specified project with selected plan
+prints log from docker or kubernetes containers which belongs to the specified project with selected plan

     **poco logs <project> [plan]**

-prints log from docker containers which belongs to the specified project with selected plan
+prints log from docker or kubernetes containers which belongs to the specified project with selected plan

     **poco branch <project> <branch>**